t29mato/starry-digitizer/docs/index.rst

 ..
-StarryDigizier documentation master file, created by sphinx-quickstart on Thu Jul  7 12:23:37 2022.
+StarryDigitizer documentation master file, created by sphinx-quickstart on Thu Jul  7 12:23:37 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.